How to reduce water bill

 Eligibility criteria for Watersure

 Watersure is a scheme tailored for certain households with specific needs.
 To qualify, you must have a water meter installed and be receiving specific benefits, such as Income Support or Pension Credit.
-Additionally, either you or someone living in your home must have a medical condition requiring significant extra water or have three or more children under 19 in full-time education living at home.
-Watersure helps in managing your water bill by capping it, ensuring that you only pay for what's necessary, even if your consumption is high due to your circumstances.

 How to apply for the Watersure scheme

 Applying for Watersure involves contacting your water supplier directly.
 You will need to complete an application form, often available on the supplier's website.
-Supporting documents, such as proof of benefits and medical conditions, are typically required.
+Supporting documents, such as proof of benefits and medical conditions, are required.

 If eligible, the water provider will cap your bills, ensuring they don't exceed a certain amount, regardless of the volume of water used.
-It's vital to ask your water company about the process and what documentation is needed, as each supplier might have different requirements.

 Impact on your water bills